zaireali649/templates/llm-txt/LLM_TXT_STANDARDS.md

 ### 1. **Optimized Descriptions Are Critical**

-The difference between standard and optimized `llm.txt` is description quality:
+The difference between standard and optimized `llms.txt` is description quality:

 - ❌ **Bad**: `file.py - Contains utility functions`
 - ✅ **Good**: `file.py - Read this file to understand how user authentication is handled, including password hashing with bcrypt, session token generation, and JWT validation.
 Essential for implementing login/logout functionality.`